 Time is a funny thing.
 We have so much of it, and the things we choose to spend that time doing are so fascinating.
 I only started my “leave” in January and I have 1 more week left of this “leave”.

 As if as entrepreneurs we ever actually leave our jobs, switch them off.
 I don’t think I’ll ever be able to do that.
-Because I’ve never had a job.
-I don’t consider the thing I spend the majority of my time on, something I need (or want) to take “leave” from, because it is my life.
+I don’t consider the thing I spend the majority of my time on, something I need to take “leave” from, because it is my life.
 I choose this life, because I enjoy the “work” I do.
 I use inverted comma’s because work is life.
 Leave is life.
 This great separation between “work” and “family time” and “weekends off” is what always confuses me.

 We are born, we live, we die.
 The living part is the present moment, the now, the place where we all exist, always.
 Why do we choose this separation and put our lives into little boxes all over the show, trying to achieve a work / life balance.
 Why do we act like the measurement of time matters so much, when all that really matters is how we feel in this exact moment, because that is all that exists.